 We believe the teachers and other professionals we prepare should:

 - 1. Demonstrate service to the community, - 2.
-Demonstrate positive dispositions with regard to diversity and equity, and - 3.
-Demonstrate professionalism in demeanor, conduct, decision making, and interactions with colleagues.

-Plus specialization disposition standards
+Demonstrate positive dispositions regarding diversity and equity, and - 3.
+Demonstrate professionalism in demeanor, conduct, decision making, and interactions with colleague - 4.
+Demonstrate specialization disposition standards

-The Programs
+Programs